-Critical thinking and honest two-sided debate isn’t just a native way of problem solving, it is considered among communication scholars as the key method of inoculation in turning back the spread of a virulent, damaging or – as Zimbardo might suggest – a past-negative-centered narrative.
+Critical thinking and honest two-sided debate isn’t just a Native way of problem solving, it is considered among communication scholars as the key method of inoculation in turning back the spread of a virulent, damaging or – as Zimbardo might suggest – an undeserved past-negative-centered narrative.

 While debate and critical thinking may not sway a student or even a school board member who is now dug into a post-decision defensive mode - someone in a confirmation-bias mindset - Past-Negative minded people can recover toward a positive path, argues Zimbardo, ‘by seeking to adapt the way they imagine their future’.

-Likewise, NAPA can regain its long standing future-oriented spirit by embracing even closer (not eradicating) its school name, affiliated native traditions and engage in a policy of ‘closeness’ with its region’s native “family”.
-Moreover, this approach parallels the Native American “N7” approach to decision making – which demands critical thinking and a future-oriented approach to all long term plans.
+Moreover, the approach to keeping Teton's long held identity - even with minor modifications - parallels the Native American “N7” approach to decision making – which demands critical thinking and a future-oriented approach to all long-term plans.

-The school board should strongly consider adding local and national Native American curricula, guided field trips and even a path – as is done at other schools – where non-native students might earn honorary tribal adoption by a local tribe for completing a series of historic, educational and community service tasks such that NAPA High School students would be considered “Past Positive Ambassadors” as they enter into the next phase of their lives.
+To this end, the school board should strongly consider adding local and national Native American curricula, guided field trips and even a path – as is done at other schools – where non-native students might earn honorary tribal adoption by a local tribe for completing a series of historic, educational and community service tasks such that Teton High School Redskin Warrior students would be considered “Native American Cultural Ambassadors” as they enter into the next phase of their lives.